The Ratios conjecture for real Dirichlet characters and multiple Dirichlet series

 \subsection{Residue at $s=1$}

 We see from expression \eqref{A_D(s,w,z) exchanged summation} that $A_D(s,w,z)$ has a pole at $s=1$ coming from the terms with $mk=\square$.
 In this case, we have

 If $mk$ is an odd square, then $mk\equiv1\mod 8$, so and the same holds if $mk$ is an even square.
-Therefore, we have This is the same expression as (2.21) in \cite{CoSn}, and can be written as where
+Therefore, we have This is the same expression as in the heuristic computation (2.21) in \cite{CoSn}, and can be written as where